-My aim is to return Mrs H, as far as is possible, to the position she would now be in but for what I consider to be Options' failure to carry out adequate due diligence checks before accepting her SIPP application.
-I appreciate that Options might not think Mrs H has suffered a loss.
+My aim is to return Mrs H to the position she would now be in but for what I consider to be Options' failure to carry out adequate due diligence checks before accepting her SIPP application.
+I appreciate that Options has said that it doesn't think Mrs H has suffered a loss.
 But it can't know that until the requisite calculations have taken place.
-And I doubt very much that the benefits Mrs H will get from the SIPP are equivalent to what she would have got from her occupational pension.
+And I doubt very much that the benefits Mrs H will get from the SIPP are equivalent to what she would have got from her armed forces pension.

-In light of the above, I require Options to calculate fair compensation by comparing the current position to the position Mrs H would be in if she hadn't transferred from her existing pension.
+In light of the above, I require that Options calculate fair compensation by comparing the current position to the position Mrs H would be in if she had not transferred from her original military pension.